Scar (The Lion King): The Lion Guard

-Later in the season, the Lion Guard finds out that, Scar has returned while they are in the Outlands getting volcanic ash needed to cure Simba from a scorpion sting.
-Upon returning to the Pride Lands, Kion acknowledges to his team that they have a tough fight ahead, but remains confident that they will be able to defeat Scar.
-Scar's army begins sacking various locations in the Pride Lands, causing great unrest, until the Lion Guard trains the residents of the Pride Lands into a militia capable of fending off the Outlanders.
+Later in the season, the Lion Guard discovers that Scar has returned.
+Scar's army begins conquering various locations in the Pride Lands, causing unrest, until the Lion Guard trains the residents of the Pride Lands into a militia.

-In season three's one-hour premiere Battle for the Pride Lands, Scar battles the Lion Guard, attempting to burn down Pride Rock, as well as attempting to betray and kill Janja and his clan along, with them for being tempted to defect to Jasiri's clan.
-At the end of the episode, Kion defeats Scar by summoning the Great Kings of the Past, to bring punishment onto Scar for his actions, which, results in his evaporation, freeing the Pride Lands and the Outlands from his rule forever.
-In a flashback of that same episode, it is revealed that, an adolescent Scar (born Mruki) met a rogue lion, who had offered his help in overthrowing Mufasa, but the rogue's cobra companion bit Mruki on the eye, leaving a scar and had poisoned him, which gradually increased his jealousy and brought out his darkest qualities.
-Mruki threw the rogue lion and his cobra with the roar to their deaths in lava, and was given the nickname "Scar", by Mufasa, who was claimed to be apathetic to Mruki’s plight.
-Mruki then had adopted the nickname and began plotting to personally kill his brother.
-This all motivates Scar to give Kion the same fate, instructing the cobra Ushari to mark Kion in the same manner; much of season three revolves around the results of this.
+In season three's one-hour premiere Battle for the Pride Lands, Scar battles the Lion Guard.
+He attempts to burn down Pride Rock and to kill Janja and his clan along for being tempted to defect.
+At the end of the episode, Kion defeats Scar by summoning the Great Kings of the Past to punish Scar for his actions.
+This results in Scar's evaporation.

+In a flashback during the season three premiere, it is revealed that as an adolescent, Scar met a rogue lion who had offered his help in overthrowing Mufasa.
+The rogue's cobra companion bit Scar on the eye, poisoning him and leaving a scar.
+Scar used the Roar of the Lion to throw the rogue lion and the cobra to their deaths in lava.
+This gradually increased Scar's jealousy of Mufasa, who gave his brother the nickname "Scar."
+Scar then adopted the nickname and began plotting to personally kill his brother.
+Wanting Kion to share his fate, Scar instructs the cobra Ushari to give Kion a similar scar; much of season three revolves around the results of this.

 Broadway musical

 The success of The Lion King spawned a Broadway musical based on the film, directed by Julie Taymor with a book written by The Lion King co-director, Roger Allers and screenwriter Irene Mecchi.
 American actor John Vickery originated the role of Scar.
-In one scene in the musical, Scar, during the song "The Madness of King Scar," tries to seduce a young adult Nala and make her his queen and mother of his cubs.
-Nala, however, rejects Scar's advances and leaves Pride Rock.
+During the song "The Madness of King Scar," Scar attempts to seduce a young adult Nala and make her his queen and mother of his cubs.
+Nala rejects Scar's advances and leaves Pride Rock.

-Actors who have played the role worldwide include Gavin Lee, Stephen Carlile, Michael Hollick, Patrick Page, George Asprey and Rob Edwards and Salvatore Antonio.
+Actors who have played the role worldwide include Gavin Lee, Stephen Carlile, Michael Hollick, Patrick Page, George Asprey and Rob Edwards, and Salvatore Antonio.